chpc-tech-eval/chpc-scc23-nationals/qiskit-aer/README.md

 Qiskit-Aer
 ===========

+*Qiskit* is an open-source *Software Development Kit (SDK)* for working with quantum computers at the level of circuits, pulses, and algorithms.
+It provides tools for creating and manipulating quantum programs and running them on prototype quantum devices on IBM Quantum Platform or on simulators on a local computer.

-Qiskit Aer is high-performance quantum computing simulators with realistic noise models.
-It provides interfaces to run quantum circuits with or without noise using multiple different simulation methods.
-Qiskit Aer supports leveraging MPI and running on GPUs to improve the performance of simulation.
+*Qiskit-Aer* is an extension to the Qiskit SDK for using high performance computing resources to simulate quantum computers and programs.
+It provides interfaces to run quantum circuits with or without noise using a number of various simulation methods. *Qiskit-Aer* supports leveraging *MPI* to improve the performance of simulation.

 # Installation Instructions